priyanshudhariwal/go-todolist/README.md

 # V1
-bare minimum todo list to acquainted to go, will keep on adding more stuff as i learn more about the language
+bare minimum todo list to get acquainted with go, will keep on adding more stuff as i learn more about the language